-- not enough physical memory on the chip (e.g. ESP01 with 512K flash memory is not enough for OTA). - too much memory declared for SPIFFS so new sketch will not fit between existing sketch and SPIFFS see Update process - memory view. - too little memory declared in Arduino IDE for your selected board (i.e. less than physical size). - not resetting the ESP module after initial upload using serial port.
+- not enough physical memory on the chip (e.g. ESP01 with 512K flash memory is not enough for OTA). - too much memory declared for the filesystem so new sketch will not fit between existing sketch and the filesystem see Update process memory view. - too little memory declared in Arduino IDE for your selected board (i.e. less than physical size). - not resetting the ESP module after initial upload using serial port.